HDFGroup/vol-rest/README.md

     -d      Enables debugging information printouts within the REST VOL plugin.

-    -C      Enables debugging information printouts from cURL within the REST VOL plugin.
+    -c      Enables debugging information printouts from cURL within the REST VOL plugin.

     -m      Enables memory usage tracking within the REST VOL plugin.
 This option is mostly useful in helping to diagnose any possible memory leaks or other memory errors within the plugin.

+    -t      Build the HDF5 tools with REST VOL plugin support.
+            WARNING: This option is experimental and should not currently be used.

+    -P DIR  Specifies where the REST VOL plugin should be installed.
+The default installation prefix is `rest_vol_build` inside the REST VOL plugin source root directory.

     -H DIR  Prevents building of the provided HDF5 source.
 Instead, uses the compiled library found at directory `DIR`, where `DIR` is the path used as the installation prefix when building HDF5 manually.

-    -p DIR  Specifies where the REST VOL plugin should be installed.
-The default installation prefix is `rest_vol_build` inside the REST VOL plugin source root directory.

-    -c DIR  Specifies the top-level directory where cURL is installed.
+    -C DIR  Specifies the top-level directory where cURL is installed.
 Used if cURL is not installed to a system path or used to override

-    -y DIR  Specifies the top-level directory where YAJL is installed.
+    -Y DIR  Specifies the top-level directory where YAJL is installed.
 Used if YAJL is not installed to a system path or used to override

-    -t      Build the HDF5 tools with REST VOL plugin support.
-            WARNING: This option is experimental and should not currently be used.
+Additionally, the CMake build scripts have the following configuration option:

+    -B DIR  Specifies the directory that CMake should use as the build tree location.
+            The default build tree location is `rest_vol_cmake_build_files` inside the REST VOL plugin source root directory.
+Note that the REST VOL does not support in-source CMake builds.

 ### II.B.iii.
 Manual Build